 We’ll have other wonderful guides, too.
 Writings by Goethe, Ruskin and Palladio himself will offer the perceptions and responses of fine eyes and minds.

 Finally, listen to the marvelous music being written and performed.
 Like his fellow artists and architects, Claudio Monteverdi looked to classical sources when he created Orfeo, the first great opera.
 Monteverdi used tone painting to create colour and drama in his music.
-He has an emotional affinity with Titian, a topic we will explore in our seminar discussion.
-During our stay in Venice we will have the opportunity to enjoy concerts in beautiful locations (subject to schedules.)
+He has an emotional affinity with Titian, a topic we will explore in our seminar discussions.

 Venice is a city unique in the world: stone emerging from water, winding canals and winding streets.
 A city of reality, of illusion, of East and West, of domes and towers, sparkling sunlight, and strange mists.
 An inspiration for so many writers, artists, and travellers over the centuries.
 An inspiration for you.